-Adderall is a somewhat controversial drug that has come under scrutiny in recent years.
+Adderall is a type of amphetamine that is common throughout the U.S. When used as directed, it can provide relief from ADHD.
+However, using Adderall in high doses or in combination with other drugs can have harrowing effects.
 A growing number of people are concerned about the long-term effects of Adderall and how they impact people using it.
 Even worse, people abusing Adderall may suffer from more severe side effects.
 Some may also experience a life-threatening overdose.
-Thankfully, an outpatient drug rehab center like Crestview Recovery can help you overcome your Adderall addiction.
+Thankfully, an Adderall addiction treatment center like Crestview Recovery can help people manage their addiction and move forward in their lives.

 Effects of Adderall